Inovalon (NASDAQ:INOV) Releases Q3 2021 Earnings Guidance

+Inovalon (NASDAQ:INOV) last issued its earnings results on Wednesday, July 28th.
+The technology company reported $0.19 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.17 by $0.02.
+Inovalon had a net margin of 5.55% and a return on equity of 11.72%.
+On average, sell-side analysts expect that Inovalon will post 0.6 earnings per share for the current fiscal year.

-In other Inovalon news, insider Jason Capitel sold 19,259 shares of Inovalon stock in a transaction dated Wednesday, June 2nd.
-The stock was sold at an average price of $32.08, for a total transaction of $617,828.72.
-Following the transaction, the insider now owns 472,778 shares of the company’s stock, valued at approximately $15,166,718.24.
-The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
-49.75% of the stock is currently owned by insiders.
+In other Inovalon news, insider Jason Capitel sold 19,259 shares of the company’s stock in a transaction dated Wednesday, June 2nd.
+The shares were sold at an average price of $32.08, for a total value of $617,828.72.
+Following the transaction, the insider now owns 472,778 shares of the company’s stock, valued at $15,166,718.24.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Corporate insiders own 49.75% of the company’s stock.

 Inovalon Holdings, Inc engages in the development of cloud-based platforms for the healthcare industry.
 Its products include datasets, integration technologies, predictive analytics, and related services.
 The company was founded in 1998 and is headquartered in Bowie, MD.